Customer Story

 5. Think ahead and think scalability

-Another likely possibility when hired to be the first in-house legal professional, especially in a fast-growing company where business is constantly evolving, is that you were hired for your strategic thinking.
-When Wolfgang joined ecosio, he realized early on that while many of the current processes when it came to contract management were functional, they wouldn’t be easily replicated and followed through were the company to grow to 200 employees instead of 50.
+Another likely possibility when hired to be the first in-house legal professional, especially in a fast-growing company, is that you were hired for your strategic thinking.
+When Wolfgang joined ecosio, he realized early on that while many of the current processes were functional, they wouldn't be easily replicated were the company to grow significantly.

 "Having Precisely as a CLM tool has given me the control I was looking for.
 I feel comfortable now that even though I'm giving away some of the control, I'm still part of the process and I can still be involved if I see the need to.
 Nothing goes unnoticed."